 The metaverse is still evolving, it is still a young technology that is subject to challenges.
 However, this should not discourage companies from exploring these platforms for content and service delivery.
 Companies will be able to turn challenges into opportunities with this platform due to the huge learning opportunities it will provide.
 A business doesn’t necessarily have to establish a presence in the metaverse to take advantage of its unique offerings.
 Hybrid events can offer the benefit of both physical and virtual events.
 Depending on your business’s needs, you might also want to consider in-person events.
-There has never been a better time than right now, especially since Covid first broke out.
+There has never been a better time than right now, especially the pandemic happened.

 If you’re thinking of organising a hybrid or physical B2B event with virtual elements, look no further than Convergence Concepts.
 Our team has the skills to design and build virtual booths and exhibits.
 Or if you have an idea in mind, feel free to reach out to us at email@example.com with your inquiries.